IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

 import com.tomtom.ivi.platform.gradle.api.framework.config.ivi

 plugins {
-    // Apply the plugin to use default frontends and services from TomTom IndiGO Platform
+    // Apply the plugin to use default frontends and services from TomTom Digital Cockpit Platform
-    // and from all TomTom IndiGO Applications (from appsuite). id("com.tomtom.ivi.product.defaults.core")
+    // and from all TomTom Digital Cockpit Applications (from appsuite). id("com.tomtom.ivi.product.defaults.core")
 }